Criticism of advertising: Influence

 Advertising draws "heavily on psychological theories about how to create subjects, enabling advertising and marketing to take on a 'more clearly psychological tinge'.
 Increasingly, the emphasis in advertising has switched from providing 'factual' information to the symbolic connotations of commodities, since the crucial cultural premise of advertising is that the material object being sold is never in itself enough.
 Even those commodities providing for the most mundane necessities of daily life must be imbued with symbolic qualities and culturally endowed meanings via the 'magic system' of advertising.
 In this way and by altering the context in which advertisements appear, things 'can be made to mean 'just about anything' and the 'same' things can be endowed with different intended meanings for different individuals and groups of people, thereby offering mass produced visions of individualism."

-Before advertising is done, market research institutions need to know and describe the target group to exactly plan and implement the advertising campaign and to achieve the best possible results.
-A whole array of sciences directly deal with advertising and marketing or are used to improve its effects.
-Focus groups, psychologists and cultural anthropologists are de rigueur in marketing research".
-Vast amounts of data on persons and their shopping habits are collected, accumulated, aggregated and analysed with the aid of credit cards, bonus cards, raffles and internet surveying.
-With increasing accuracy this supplies a picture of behaviour, wishes and weaknesses of certain sections of a population with which advertisement can be employed more selectively and effectively.
+Before advertising is done, market research institutions need to know and describe the target group to plan and implement the advertising campaign and to achieve the best possible results.
+Multiple sciences directly deal with advertising and marketing or are used to improve its effects.
+Focus groups, psychologists, and cultural anthropologists are "de rigueur in marketing research".
+Data on persons and their shopping habits are collected, accumulated, aggregated, and analysed with the aid of credit cards, bonus cards, raffles, and internet surveying.
+With increasing accuracy, this supplies a picture of behaviour, wishes, and weaknesses of certain sections of a population with which advertisement can be employed more selectively and effectively.

-The efficiency of advertising is improved through advertising research.
-Universities, of course supported by business and in co-operation with other disciplines (s. above), mainly Psychiatry, Anthropology, Neurology and behavioural sciences, are constantly in search for ever more refined, sophisticated, subtle and crafty methods to make advertising more effective.
-"Neuromarketing is a controversial new field of marketing which uses medical technologies such as functional Magnetic Resonance Imaging (fMRI)—not to heal, but to sell products.
-Advertising and marketing firms have long used the insights and research methods of psychology in order to sell products, of course.
-But today these practices are reaching epidemic levels, and with a complicity on the part of the psychological profession that exceeds that of the past.
-The result is an enormous advertising and marketing onslaught that comprises, arguably, the largest single psychological project ever undertaken.
-Yet, this great undertaking remains largely ignored by the American Psychological Association."
-Robert McChesney calls it "the greatest concerted attempt at psychological manipulation in all of human history."
+Neuromarketing is a new field of marketing which uses medical technologies such as functional Magnetic Resonance Imaging (fMRI).
+Advertising and marketing firms have long used the insights and research methods of psychology in order to sell products.